 Nevertheless, we pulled the trigger.
 We went on Marktplaats, joined the national Dutch sport of finding second-hand deals, and found one.

 We chose a Babboe-city, non-electric one, and I am so happy to be going places with my kids and my junk all in one place.
 We’ll see how it goes.
-I’ll let you know if I fall in the canal.
+I’ll let you know if I fall in a canal.

 Let’s talk business: the brands